rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

   - In any of the (mostly official) re:Invent- and company- sponsored parties
   - At any of the grand, communal sit-down areas for included breakfast / lunch hosted at the various hotel venues
-  - At the expo, where so many companies showcase their products
+  - At the Expo, where so many companies showcase their products
     - And yes, this is no joke.
-I made the mistake of aimlessly walking around and chatting with the sponsors there for way too long, rather than asking about potential job openings or looking for networking opportunities via LinkedIn or similar.
+I made the mistake of aimlessly walking around and chatting with the sponsors there for way too long, rather than asking about potential career openings or looking for networking opportunities via LinkedIn or similar.

 - Make friends with -- or strike up conversations with -- random strangers, or attempt to expand your social circle.